-Our Technical Director Dean Ward shares his learnings from his visit to the McDonald’s global conference in Orlando, USA.
+Our CTO Dean Ward shares his learnings from his visit to the McDonald’s global conference in Orlando, USA.

 While for many the highlight of a fascinating three days stateside would have been private access to Universal Studios and a show from J-Lo, for me the trip gave me some amazing insights into how technology and design are shaping the future.

 It was fascinating to see McDonald’s focus on delivering the ‘Experience of the Future’ and how deeply rooted innovation is in their brand values.
 They have a real understanding of how crucial it is to leverage technological advances to continually improve every aspect of their business.
 It’s great that we’re being welcomed in and treated as a thought leadership partner, rather than just a hardware supplier.
 Being design led, we’re able to proactively develop new products and solutions to fit with McDonald’s brand values and overall company vision.

 Held every two years, the conference is a showpiece event for the company and no expense is spared in the delivery – which, it has to be said, was absolutely first class.
 We’ve been working closely with McDonalds for almost 18 months now within the UK so for Simon Taylor (evoke’s head of customer accounts) and I, it was an invaluable chance to head out to the US and immerse ourselves in their organisational culture.

 Almost 20,000 delegates descended on the Orange County Convention centre for the three day conference.
 McDonald’s understanding of the importance of technology in providing a great experience was immediately apparent.
 There was a bespoke app and social media platform to keep us informed of the itinerary and it really did seem as though everything had been thought of.